Skip to Main Content

 • What type of journal/periodical is the material published in?
 Does it cater to a specialized/academic audience or a more general audience?

-• Does the journal/periodical require material go through an editing process before being published?
+• Does the journal/periodical require material to be edited before being published?

 • Who is the publisher of the source?